Application of Lagrange inversion to wall-crossing for Quot schemes on surfaces: Lagrange inversion for Newton--Puiseux generating series

-The author would like to thank A. Gavrilov, A. Mellit and S. Yurkevich.
+\begin{ack} I would like to thank A. Gavrilov, A. Mellit and S. Yurkevich.
+I am also grateful to Academia Sinica where I stayed while finishing work on this submission. \end{ack}

-A.B. was supported by ERC-2017-AdG-786580-MACI.This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No 786580).
+\begin{funding} I was supported by ERC-2017-AdG-786580-MACI.
+This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No 786580). \end{funding}